boywithkeyboard-archive/noscan/readme.md

 - [`scanFileFromLocation(location)`]()
 - [`scanFileFromBuffer(buffer)`]()

-> ℹ️ noscan will return `null` when something went wrong.
+> ℹ️ noscan will throw an error when something went wrong.

 ### Link Scanning